favonia/cloudflare-ddns/docs/design/guides/operator-messages.markdown

 - When that ambiguous mutation outcome can leave managed state uncertain, keep the follow-up risk explicit, such as `records might be inconsistent` or `content may be inconsistent`.
 - For read, probe, lookup, parse, or local setup failures that do not create remote-state ambiguity, plain `failed to ...` wording is acceptable.
 - If the code has conclusive evidence for a stronger operator-facing classification, say that stronger fact directly instead of preserving generic failure wording.

-## Scope Boundary

-This note applies to operator-facing runtime messages outside `README.markdown`.

-It does not define:

-- `README.markdown` explanations, which belong in [README Writing](readme-writing.markdown)
-- one-off local wording that does not need a durable repository-wide rule
-- feature-specific warning triggers or contracts, which belong in `docs/design/features/` when they are durable